University Resources that Support Learning and Student Development

-Associate Dean of International Student Affairs: Alice Hadler, Butterfield B, Room 310, extension 2832.
+Associate Dean of International Student Affairs: Alice Hadler, Downey House, room 209, extension 2832.

 The Office of International Student Affairs (OISA) assists international students in adjusting to life at Wesleyan.
 The office facilitates their transition to full and active participation in campus life and in the Middletown Community.
 A key priority is providing assistance to students by identifying University and other resources that will help them achieve their academic and personal goals.
 The office also supports and promotes students' ideas for programs and initiatives that contribute to the vibrant cross-cultural learning that is a key component of Wesleyan's global engagement.